* Professor of Politics at Occidental College

 Peter Dreier was born on July 12, 1948 and grew up in Plainfield, New Jersey.
 He earned a BA from Syracuse University in 1970 and a Ph.D. in sociology from the University of Chicago in 1977.
 In 1975 Dreier worked on Tom Hayden’s campaign for the U.S. Senate and was a visiting professor at UC Santa Barbara.
 After teaching sociology at Tufts University from 1977-83, Dreier spent nine years (1984-93) as a senior policy adviser to Boston Mayor Raymond Flynn, and as director of housing at the Boston Redevelopment Authority.

-In a February 1979 article titled “The Case for Transitional Reform,” which appeared in the journal Social Policy, Dreier called for the proliferation of government entitlement programs as vehicles for the destruction of American capitalism.
+In a February 1979 article titled “The Case for Transitional Reform,” which appeared in the journal Social Policy, Dreier called for government entitlement programs to expand and proliferate exponentially for the purpose of being used as vehicles for the destruction of American capitalism.
 Specifically, he: (a) argued in favor of establishing quasi socialist institutions designed to inject “unimaginable strains into the capitalist system, strains that precipitate an economic and/or political crisis”; (b) advocated “a revolution of rising entitlements” that “cannot be abandoned without undermining the legitimacy of the capitalist class”; and (c) predicted that an “expansion of state activity and budgets” would create a “fiscal crisis in the public sector” that “in the longer run … may give socialist norms an opportunity for expansion or at least visibility.”

 Dreier was a longtime supporter of the notoriously corrupt, now-defunct, community organization ACORN.
-In September 2009—after ACORN’s involvement in condoning and abetting tax fraud, voter-registration fraud, money laundering, human trafficking, and underage prostitution rings had been exposed in the media—Dreier co-authored a 61-page report defending the organization.
+In September 2009—after the media had exposed ACORN’s involvement in such crimes as tax fraud, voter-registration fraud, money laundering, human trafficking, and the promotion of underage prostitution rings —Dreier co-authored a 61-page report defending the organization.
 He claimed that criticisms aimed at ACORN were nothing more than unfounded smears concocted by “conservative business groups,” “the conservative echo chamber,” and “Republican officials” who were “upset with ACORN’s community organizing efforts to help poor Americans improve economic conditions and gain a stronger political voice.”

 In 2010 Dreier served as a coordinator of the newly established Cry Wolf Project (CWP), which contends that the federal government’s voluminous regulations—created mostly by unelected bureaucrats rather than elected officials—neither harm the nation’s economy nor curtail individual freedom, but rather, serve to “save lives, clean our environment and make our families more secure.”